joosephook/sudokulib/README.md

 ## Goal

-The goal of this project is to learn to use modern C++ features, its build tool (CMake), a third-party library (Boost) and using Travis CI.
+The goal of this project is to learn to use modern C++ features, its build tool (CMake), a third-party library (Boost) and using Travis CI together with unit tests to experiment with Continuous Integration.

-## TODO

-* Copy sudokus from the source directory to build directory using CMake commands
-* Test the solver with the simplest sudokus using different combinations of flags